kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

     -   Verify that inter-pod sharing of `Direct` mapped device claims is correctly blocked during the Filter stage, while inter-pod sharing of `Overhead`-mapped claims is permitted.
     -   Validating that `pod.status.nodeAllocatableResourceClaimStatuses` is updated correctly.
+    -   Verify the scheduler-assigned claim name for extended resources backed by DRA is recorded in the status patch and the claim is created with the same name only after the patch is accepted; a rejected patch creates nothing.
+    -   Verify admin access results contribute no footprint and no status entry.
+-   Scheduler Scoring (`NodeResourcesFit`, `NodeResourcesBalancedAllocation`):
+    -   Verify scoring includes the DRA node allocatable footprint of the pod being scored and of existing pods on the node.
+    -   Verify `NodeResourcesBalancedAllocation` does not skip pods whose only CPU and memory come through claims.
+-   ResourceQuota (pod evaluator and quota admission):
+    -   Verify namespace usage includes the DRA footprint (`mapping`, per-pod and per-container `overhead`) and drops when the pod is deleted.
+    -   Verify a pod declaring pod-level resources produces a zero delta at the status write.
+    -   Verify only writes changing `nodeAllocatableResourceClaimStatuses` are evaluated against quota; other status writes are unaffected.
 -   Scheduler Framework:
     -   Verify `NodeInfo` cache updates correctly in the `Assume` stage and reflects resources allocated to node allocatable resource claims.
     -   Verify that when a pod using DRA node allocatable resources is deleted, the resources are correctly released